nicolaspaul/Amazon-Website-Clone/README.md

-# New Project

 This is a project of Amazon website clone.
+It is made using HTML and CSS.